bwmeyers/docker-psr/README.md

 New users may also find "docker do" useful to run pulsar tools without interactively running bash in a container.
 See https://github.com/deepgram/sidomo for more info.

+The docker hub for this mwa-pulsar-stack can be found here: https://hub.docker.com/r/bwmeyers/mwa-pulsar-stack/

 # Issues

 Report problems to bradley.meyers1993@gmail.com